MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/frames.md

 Frames allow you to embed other webpages into your own webpage.
 A _frame_ is a sub-page or area within a webpage, like a webpage within a webpage.

 An iframe is one type of frame.
+Other types of frames are `frameset`, `portal`, `embed`, `fencedFrame`, and `object`.
+The main type is `CoreWebView2Frame`, which is currently enabled for iframes.
+Support for other types of frames is planned.

 WebView2 currently supports top-level iframes.
 WebView2 supports APIs to interact with iframes.
 In WebView2, you can:
 * Find out when iframes are created.
 * Find out when iframes are navigating.
 This works the same as state machine Navigation events for WebView2 apps.  link to diagram.
 * Communicating between the host app and iframes.